 AO Spine classification of thoracolumbar injuries

-The AO Spine classification of thoracolumbar injuries is one of the more commonly used thoracolumbar spinal fracture classification systems and aims to simplify and universalise the process of classifying spinal injuries and improve interobserver and intraobserver reliability 3.
+The AO Spine classification of thoracolumbar injuries is a commonly used thoracolumbar spinal fracture classification system.

-The AO Spine thoracolumbar classification system consists of only three classes of thoracolumbar injuries.
+The AO Spine thoracolumbar classification system consists of three classes of thoracolumbar injuries.

-- presence of ligamentous injuries or co-morbid conditions (referred to as modifiers)
+- indeterminate status of ligamentous integrity or presence of comorbid conditions (referred to as modifiers)

 Morphology (A, B or C)